J.D. Program Information

 While law schools have traditionally taught all students in the same way for all three years, at W&L Law, you will encounter a sequence of learning experiences rooted in the basic assumption that each year of law school should present new and different challenges while pushing you further along the continuum from beginning law student to lawyer-to-be.
 This allows the School to produce lawyers who are better positioned to provide valuable service to their clients and employers from the outset of their careers.

-At W&L Law, as the smallest of the nation's top law schools, with a total enrollment of 320, we strive to create a first year experience that is not only challenging, demanding and stimulating but also personal, collegial and humane.
-We work hard to create a friendly and supportive environment in which students are free to pursue their intellectual curiosities and questions in and out of the classroom.
-Our dynamic and distinguished professors are accessible and learning at W&L is very much a collaborative experience.
+At W&L Law, we strive to create a first year experience that is not only challenging, demanding, and stimulating, but also personal, collegial, and humane.
+We work hard to create a friendly and supportive environment where students are free to pursue their intellectual curiosities and questions in and out of the classroom.
+Our dynamic and distinguished professors are accessible, and learning at W&L is a collaborative and shared experience.
 The cutthroat competition so often associated with law school is simply not a part of life at our law school.
 Students work together as they grapple with the challenging legal problems and issues they encounter in their first year courses.
-And if they still have questions, our faculty are here to help.And with a 8-to-1 student to faculty ratio, there is no arm's-length teaching at W&L.
+If students still have questions, our faculty are here to help.
+With an excellent student to faculty ratio, there is no arm's-length teaching at W&L.

 One of the greatest things about a law degree is that you can do many-and very different-things with it.
-As a student at W&L Law, your job search will benefit from the expertise, support and guidance of the law school's Office of Career Strategy (OCS).
-Staffed by career planning professionals with legal backgrounds, OCS assists students with the logistics of the job search, such as preparing resumes and cover letters, honing interview skills and developing a search strategy.
+As a student at W&L Law, your job search will benefit from the expertise, support, and guidance of the law school's Office of Career Strategy (OCS).
+Staffed by career planning professionals with legal backgrounds, OCS assists students with the logistics of the job search, such as preparing resumes and cover letters, honing interview skills, and developing a search strategy.
 They also work to educate students about the variety of practice options.
-For some, a large corporate firm in an urban setting representing Fortune 500 clients in large-scale transactions is exactly the right environment, and many of our graduates choose that path.
-For another, it may be a position with the public defender's office, with the Federal Communications Commission or a judicial clerkship.
-No two job searches are exactly alike, and at Washington and Lee, students meet one-on-one with an OCS professional to match the hundreds of opportunities available with their goals, interests and qualifications.
-It's not a "one size fits all" program.
-You set the agenda, and we help.
-For more information on placement, visit the Office of Career Strategy's webpage.
+OCS understands that searches are individual, and at Washington and Lee, students meet one-on-one with an OCS professional to match the hundreds of available opportunities with their goals, interests, and qualifications.
+Since the program is not "one size fits all," the students set the agenda, and we provide the help.
+For more information, visit the Office of Career Strategy's webpage.